MrCharouon/get-ip-with-python/README.md

 ![me](https://github.com/MrCharouon/get-ip-with-python/blob/main/images/2.png)

-> By running this script, it will show you the IP as in the images
+> By running this script, it will show you the IP as in the images,
 > My suggestion is to add a shortcut for this script